Best shops for sweets and pastries in Amsterdam

 Speaking of American treats, those who are fond of marshmallows and chocolate need to head over to Metropolitan.
 This iconic shop founded by chocolatier Kees Raat sells an impressive selection of bonbons, truffles, patisserie items and ice cream.
 Prepare for envious looks from strangers as you’re walking down the street.

 Just walking into Life of Pie will get you into the party spirit.
 This patisserie in De Jordaan makes decorated pastries like you've never seen them before.
 Unicorn donuts and cactus cupcakes fly over the counter, the latter made with red velvet sponge, soft white chocolate and edible flowers to really stimulate your taste palette.

 Arti Choc & Van Soest

 The hype for pink chocolate started in Japan and South Korea, but has also recently become available in Amsterdam.
 Head over to chocolatiers Van Soest and Arti Choc for a mouth-watering bar or two of this new chocolate variety.
 It tastes like berries and probably owes its natural color to the use of (almost) unfermented cocoa beans.

 Amsterdam Cupcake Company

-Few things look as cheerful as cake pops - glazed balls of sponge on a stick.
+Few things look as cheerful as cake pops – glazed balls of sponge on a stick.
 They are now so loved by Americans that cake pops even have their own national themed day.
-But we firmly believe that every day is a great day to indulge in a mini pastry on a lollipop, and at Amsterdam Cupcake Company they sell them in all kinds of shapes, colors and flavors.
+But we firmly believe that every day is a great day to indulge in a mini pastry on a lollipop, and at Amsterdam Cupcake Company they sell them in all kinds of shapes, colours and flavours.
 Try the Red Velvet or Angel's Food varieties (vanilla cake dipped in white chocolate).